 Juliette Riviere is Senior Director, Compliance Programs at the Trustworthy Accountability Group (TAG).
 She is an attorney and brand strategist specializing in the development and protection of brand portfolios.
 Juliette has a strong background in digital marketing, as well as intellectual property and privacy law.
 Her recent consulting engagements included work for PepsiCo and RR Donnelley.
 Through her work for Publicis Modem, she interacted with General Mills, Citibank, Procter & Gamble, and Nesquik, by conducting research to increase customer engagement and expand markets.
 She has worked for several years in the intellectual property and anti-piracy fields for Chanel and Louis Vuitton, and was an associate with Jones Day.
 She has a Masters degree from Université Paris I Panthéon-Sorbonne and a juris doctorate from Columbia University.
 She holds dual citizenship in the United States and France.

-Jamie O’Donnell, Manager, Compliance Programs
+Jamie O’Donnell, Senior Manager, Compliance Programs